Dollarization of Cuba: Banking

-In 1997, the Cuban government established a new central bank, Cuban Bank (Banco Central de Cuba, BCC) with the aim of liberalizing the financial system.
+In 1997, the Cuban government established a new central bank, the Central Bank of Cuba (Banco Central de Cuba, BCC) with the aim of liberalizing the financial system.
 Under Decree-Law 172, the new central bank was to maintain monetary stability, preserve the value of the currency and supervise the banking system in Cuba.

 By late 1998, 15 foreign banks had opened branch representatives in Cuba.